 The “Starbucks Experience” is centered by the company’s mission to “inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.”

 Employees are encouraged to create personalized customer experiences – think names written on the customer’s order.
 Customer service is a priority.
 Starbucks employees are trained in ways to diffuse unpleasant situations in an effort to give customers a positive experience whenever possible.
 According to Joseph Michelli, author of The Starbucks Experience, the “genius” of the company’s success lies in its proven ability to “…secure customer loyalty, stimulate business growth, generate profits, and energize employees – all at the same time”.

 For decades, Starbucks resisted the temptation of being a coffee franchise, though Starbucks Corporation began maintaining a franchise under its umbrella called Seattle’s Best Coffee, which was acquired in 2003.

 It multiplied its network through unique business partnership alliances from its earliest beginnings.
 Although it wasn’t a franchise, Starbucks’ underlying principles lent themselves very well to the principles of franchising.
 Potential franchisors and franchisees could take inspiration seeing by small seedling beginnings growing into large fruitful networks.
 Great products, effective marketing and PR, along with hard work and the desire to succeed make this level of success possible.

 However in 2013, the franchising bug was finally able to take a bite out of Starbucks.
 A report from the Wall Street Journal indicated that Starbucks was ending its long-standing resistance to franchising.
 Currently, Starbucks' franchising efforts are concentrated to Europe.
-As of the end of November 2013, Starbucks has 45 franchise-owned locations in the United Kingdom with plans to open one in France in the near future.
+At the end of November 2013, Starbucks had 45 franchise-owned locations in the United Kingdom with plans to open franchises in France in 2014.